slowernews/wisdom-tldr/chapters/chapter_1_self.md

 You can choose courage or you can choose comfort, but you can’t choose both.
 Take risk.
 Big audacious risk.
 You’ll never get what you want in life without it.
 Not taking risks is too risky.

-[If you act average, you're going to be average](chapter_2_groups.md#on-following-the-herd).
+[If you act average, you’re going to be average](chapter_2_groups.md#on-following-the-herd).
 To outperform, you must be different and correct.

 Hints: